 The Clayton Valley Lithium Project southern boundary lies 250 meters from Albemarle Corporation's Silver Peak lithium mine and brine processing operations.
 The mine has been in operation since 1967 and remains the only brine-based lithium producer in North America.
-It is also the location of Pure Energy Minerals' 816,000 metric tonnes Lithium Carbonate Equivalent (LCE) Inferred Resource NI 43-101 announced in July 2015.
-Clayton Valley's centralized location between Nevada and Reno and its highways, access to power, water and labor provide excellent infrastructure for mineral exploration and development.
-The Clayton Valley BFF-1 Lithium Project is approximately 3.5 hours away from Tesla's Gigafactory.
+Clayton Valley is is also the location of Pure Energy Minerals' NI-43-101 inferred resource of 816,000 metric tonnes of Lithium Carbonate Equivalent (LCE) announced in July 2015.
+Clayton Valley is centrally located between and connected to Las Vegas and Reno by highway.
+Power and water necessary for exploration and development are accessible in nearby Silver Peak, and both Las Vegas and Reno provide ample labor markets.In addition, the Clayton Valley BFF-1 Lithium Project is located approximately 3.5 hours away from Tesla's Gigafactory east of Reno.

 Clayton Valley is one of the few locations globally known to contain commercial-grade lithium-enriched brine.
-The Valley is an internally drained closed-basin and is surrounded by mountains, hills and ridges on all sides.
+The Valley is an internally drained closed-basin surrounded by mountains, hills and ridges on all sides.
 It contains an underground unconsolidated water bearing system (or aquifer system) which is host to lithium-enriched brines and is contained by the surrounding rock.